infinum/eightshift-docs/docs/theme-index.md

 After the script is finished, you can activate the theme through WP Admin Dashboard.

-To start developing run this command from projects root folder:
+To start developing run this command from theme's root folder:

 ```
 npm start